-MTH245 This
+MTH245

-DURATION: semester course cont Stuc
+DURATION: semester course

-CREDITS: 1 mak
+CREDITS: 1

-OPEN TO: juniors and seniors be s prin
+OPEN TO: juniors and seniors

-NCAA: approved - prin - Alig
+NCAA: approved

-PREREQUISIT E: Geometry - Alig
+PREREQUISITE: Geometry

-This course teaches students how to use the four steps of the statistical process in the ontext of sports: ask questions, collect data, analyze data, and make conclusions.
+This course teaches students how to use the four steps of the statistical process in the context of sports: ask questions, collect data, analyze data, and make conclusions.
 Students will learn how to collect appropriate data, how to analyze data, and how to make reasonable conclusions.
 Although the context of the examples and exercises will be sports related, the primary focus of the class will be for students to learn the basic principles of statistical reasoning.